 People usually think of doing tintypes in large format cameras such as 4 x 5 or 8 x 10's, but for years I have been encouraging students to use any type of camera they have on hand.
-Brownies and pinhole cameras have been used as well as something that has become a favorite – the Holga.
+Brownies and pinhole cameras have been used as well as plastic cameras, one that has become a favorite is – the Holga.

 Dry plate tintypes are not faux tintypes.
 Gelatin emulsion tintypes were made commercially (by Kodak and others) as early as the 1880’s.
 They were also made on paper and used in street cameras.

-The emulsion bought today (such as AG plus) is similar to what you get when you make it from scratch using: gelatin, silver nitrate, potassium bromide and chrome alum.
+The emulsions you can buy today are similar to what you get when you make it from scratch using: gelatin, silver nitrate, potassium bromide, and chrome alum.

-I have been using dry plate tintype kits made by Rockland called the Rockloid AG Plus Tintype Parlor.
-It is very simple and the plates, which are actually aluminum, can be cut with a scissors so that they can fit into any camera.
-Since it is dry plate, no preparation needs to be done to the camera.
-Nothing will be dripped on or get ruined as in wet plate tintypes.
+I have been using dry plate tintype kits made by Rockland.
+It is very simple and the plates, which are actually aluminum, can be cut with scissors so that they can fit into any camera.
+Since it is a dry plate, no preparation needs to be done to the camera.
+Nothing will be poured on or get ruined as in wet plate tintypes.
 But the best part is that you can get all of your plates ready one day and go out for a full day of shooting anytime within the next month without worrying that the plates are going bad.
-All you need is one box for your unexposed tintypes, one box for your exposed tintypes, a tent to change them in your camera and a tri-pod due to long exposures.
+All you need is one box for storing your unexposed tintypes, one box for your exposed tintypes, a tent to change them in your camera, and a tripod due to long exposures.